Create, style, and customize forms to collect information from visitors.

 - Description text won't appear with submitted forms.

 - We recommend a limit of 30 fields to keep your form easy for visitors to complete.
-This is the field limit for forms connected to Mailchimp.
+This is also the field limit for forms connected to Mailchimp.

 - To learn about field options, visit Form fields explained.